department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA)** : Go to [Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+**claimant**
+: Define the term on the first instance as “person with the claim” or “person applying for this benefit.”
+When possible, use specific plain language instead, like “Veteran’s spouse” or “Veteran’s child.”
+Go to [Claims and applications](https://design.va.gov/content-style-guide/specific-topics-and-programs/claims-and-applications) for more guidance related to this word.

 **claim exam**
 : This is a term VA is working to rebrand.
 For now, on first mention on a page, use "VA claim exam (also known as a compensation and pension, or C&P, exam)."
 After first mention, use "VA claim exam" or "claim exam."